 Here are some short but heartfelt messages if you want to keep it simple:

-- <Name> was an amazing person and will leave an enormous gap in our lives.
+- <Name> was an amazing person and will be greatly missed

 Losing a spouse or partner is one of the most heart-breaking things that can happen to anyone.
 It leaves the remaining partner feeling utterly bereft, lost and alone.
-That's why you need to let them know that you’re there to support and help them.
+A sympathy card with the right message will let them know you’re there to support and help them.

 - <Name> was such a wonderful husband/wife/partner, and we will all miss her/him dreadfully.